-We've listed out some industry best practices when it comes to password management.
-While Postmark is secure and redundant these are best practices users can take to help protect their account.
+While Postmark is secure and redundant, these are some best practices you can take to help protect your Postmark account.

 Be sure that every person who accesses your Postmark account is set up as their own user.
 Postmark allows for unlimited users with no per-seat charges.
 Having each person accessing your account with their own user prevents password sharing and makes setting up and using 2FA much easier.